etiennebacher/docsifier/README.md

     └── hello.Rd
 ```

 You can do your development workflow as usual.
 In fact, you can add the documentation whenever you want.
-For now, we create it now.
+Let's create it now.

 ```r
 > library(docsifier)